-- The surgeon will make three small surgical cuts in the child's belly.
+- The surgeon will make 3 small surgical cuts in the child's belly.
 The surgeon will insert the laparoscope through one of these cuts and other tools through the other cuts.

-- The surgeon uses the tools to remove the urachal tube and close off the bladder and area where the tube connects to the umbilicus.
+- The surgeon uses the tools to remove the urachal tube and close off the bladder and area where the tube connects to the umbilicus (belly button).